Love Island 2018 contestants revealed

 His biggest turn-off in a girl is if she has "bad teeth".

-Jack Fincham, 26, a stationary sales manager from Kent
+Jack Fincham, 26, a stationery sales manager from Kent

 He admits to cheating in the past but wants to "find love" on the island.